-OCTOBER 26 - 28 2018 KENORA, ON
+WOMEN'S COUNCIL AND GITIIZII M'INAANIK MEETING OCTOBER 26 - 28 2018 KENORA, ON.

-The meeting was attended by GCT3 Women's Council members Isobel White, Priscilla Simard, Maggie Petiquan and Anita Collis (regrets Rhonda Fischer).
-GCT3 Gitiizii m-inaanik Ida Skead, Gilbert Smith, Tommy White, Allan White, Ogichidaa (Francis Kavanaugh), Sherry Copenace and George Simard.
+The meeting was attended by GCT3 Women's Council members Isobel White, Priscilla Simard, Maggie Petiquan and Anita Collins (regrets Rhonda Fischer).
+GCT3 Gitiizii m'inaanik Ida Skead, Gilbert Smith, Tommy White, Allan White, Ogichidaa (Francis Kavanaugh), Sherry Copenace and George Simard.
 Technical team: Aimée Craft, Lucas King and Alyssa Bird.

-The purpose of the meetings was to get guidance from Gitiizii m-inaanik on how to proceed with the development of the Nibi Declaration.
-The team reviewed and made edits to draft documents that were going to be used when going forward with the Nibi Declaration development.
-Two drafts were made from looking at notes from the 2017 Elder's Gathering in Black Bear, the Manito Aki Inakonigaawin, Nibi Inaakonigewin, a draft GCT3 Water Declaration and Territorial Planning Unit Notes around water.
-Those present made suggestions on edits on formatting and wording in the declaration.
-From here the declaration was named the Nibi Declaration of the Anishinabe of Treaty #3.
+The purpose of the meetings was to receive guidance from Gitiizii m'inaanik on how to proceed with the development of the Nibi Declaration.
+The team reviewed and made edits to draft documents.
+Two drafts were produced from notes of the 2018 Elder's Gathering in Black Bear, the Manito Aki Inakonigaawin, nibi inaakonigewin, a draft GCT3 Water Declaration and Territorial Planning Unit notes.
+Those present made suggestions for formatting and wording in the Declaration.
+From here the Declaration was named the Nibi Declaration of the Anishinaabe of Treaty #3.

 Similar to previous gatherings, the team offered tobacco and made water offerings during two days of meetings.
-Various points were identified by Gitiizii m'inaanik on when ceremony should be engaged, and it was said that the draft declaration will be feasted at each milestone of the developmental process.
+Various points were identified by Gitiizii m'inaanik on when ceremony should be engaged, and the draft Declaration would be feasted at each step of its development.